mahmoudparsian/data-warehousing/syllabus/week-04-modeling-join-ranking-algorithms/week_04_normalization/Introduction_to_1NF_2NF_3NF.md

 # 1. What is a Database Normalization

 	Database normalization is the process
-	of organizing  data in a  database to eliminate  redundancy, improve  data
+	of organizing  data in a database to

+		1. Eliminate  redundancy,
+		2. Improve  data integrity, and
-	integrity, and make the database more
+		3. Make the database more flexible:
-	flexible:

-	1. Eliminate redundancy:
+### 1.1 Eliminate redundancy:
 		Redundant data wastes disk space
 		and creates maintenance problems.

-	2. Improve data integrity:
+### 1.2.
+Improve data integrity:
 		Normalized relations mirror real-world
 		concepts and their interrelationships.

-	3. Make the database more flexible:
+### 1.3.
+Make the database more flexible:
 		A fully normalized database can be
 		extended to accommodate  new  types
 		of data without changing existing
 		structure too much.

-	4. Benefits of database normalization:
+### 1.4.
+Benefits of database normalization:
 		1. Simplifies the query process
 		2. Improves workflow
 		3. Increases security
 		4. Lessens costs

-	5. Normalization is commonly used when dealing with large datasets.
-It involves breaking down a large, complex  table into  smaller and  simpler tables while  maintaining data relationships.
+### 1.5.
+Normalization is commonly used when dealing
+		with large datasets.
+It involves breaking
+		down a large, complex  table into  smaller and  simpler tables while  maintaining data
+		relationships.

 # 2. Problems with the Non-Normalized Table